Pupils will have a chance to extend their skills further through after-school activities, workshops and the Wednesday afternoon Art clubs.

 In the 2nd Year, pupils are involved with the Combined Truro Schools Art Events, which enables them to work with pupils and staff from other schools.
 This is all concluded with their work going on show in an exhibition at a local gallery.

 In the 1st Year, pupils begin the course by studying Cells and developing their microscope skills.
-They then go on to study Reproduction, Ecosystems and Classification.
+They then go on to study Reproduction in Plants and Humans as well as Variation, Inheritance, Evolution, and Interdependence.

-Pupils in the 2nd Year enjoy a diverse course including Photosynthesis, Food and Digestion, Respiration, Circulation and Breathing, and Ecology.
-Field trips are used to put in context what we study in the classroom.
+Pupils in the 2nd Year enjoy a diverse course including the Musculoskeletal System, Nutrition and Digestion, Respiration, Breathing, and Photosynthesis.

 In the 3rd Year, pupils begin studying the AQA GCSE Biology syllabus, where they explore Biology, Chemistry and Physics as separate subjects.